department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/conversation-guide-mental-model-cohort2.md

 - How often do you visit a VA facility?
 - How often do you visit VA.gov?

-## First Topic: [Current Process] - 10 minutes
+## First Topic: [Current Application Process] - 10 minutes

 - Can you explain to me in your own words the process you took when you applied for benefits?
 - [If they don't specify] Did you complete this online, in-person or via paper application by yourself?
 - Anything that stood out to you?
 - Was there any part of that process that was frustrating or difficult for you?
 - What is your recollection about the amount of information you had to provide?
+- Was it clear to you how your application answers impacted your benefits?
 - How was it made clear to you as you were applying, what benefits you would qualify for?
-- How would you describe the process that happened after you applied, such as the communications from the VA, things you had to do, updating information, etc.?
+- How would you describe the process that happened after you completed your application, such as things you had to do, additional information you had to provide, communications from the VA, your first appointment, etc.?
-- Was it clear to you how your application answers impacted your benefits?
+- Now that you have been using your benefits, I would like you to think back and recall if there is anything that would have been helpful for you to know during your application process that you have learned after you enrolled?
+- How have you - if at all - been notified since you enrolled that you had to provide updated information?
 - When it comes to registering and health care at the VA, what does that mean to you?